-Analysis: A global game now has a truly global champion
+Analysis: A global NBA now has a truly global champion

 “It’s been revolutionary in terms of the people of Africa’s ability to watch our games in real time on hand-held devices,” Silver said.
 “So we see enormous growth opportunities both in terms of players and for participation and ultimately an interest for the league.”

-Having champions from Cameroon and the Congo, having the executive who gets credited for putting it all together being from Nigeria … it’s not going to hurt the game in Africa one bit.
+Having champions from Cameroon and the Congo, having the executive who gets credited for putting it all together being from Nigeria, it’s not going to hurt the game in Africa one bit.

 The NBA champions are, indeed, champions of the world.